Skip to Main Content

 Immigration Verification

-Wyoming places no additional employment verification procedures on employers beyond Federal I-9 compliance.
-There is no requirement to use E-Verify under Wyoming state laws.
+Wyoming imposes no additional employment verification procedures on employers beyond federal I-9 compliance, including the use of E-Verify.

 Drug Testing